“The ability to simplify means to eliminate the unnecessary so that the necessary may speak.”

 What is the scheme?

-The scheme allows meritorious students from minority communities to apply for scholarships.
+The scheme allows meritorious students from minority communities to apply for scholarship.

 Who can apply?